 Now her list of gratitudes includes a career packed to the brim with acting commitments, spokesperson work and her growing company, a co-parenting relationship that is miraculously harmonious and a thriving romance.

-"She's excited about dating John and being with someone so wonderful," a source tells E!
-News, noting that's not the only thing that seems to keep her smiling each time photographers catch her in L.A.'s celeb-friendly Pacific Palisades neighborhood.
-"Dating him is the icing on the cake and a great aspect of her very full life."
+Basically, these days, everything is coming up Garner.
+"She's excited about dating John and being with someone so wonderful," another insider told E!
+News.
+"Dating him is the icing on the cake of her very full life."